SevenShepherd/SevenShepherd.github.io/_posts/2024-04-02-call-no-man-your-teacher.markdown

 >
 >&mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge)](https://youtu.be/s9e3Y2SMXag)

-❌ False teachers **twist the scriptures** surrounding [metanoéō](/assets/images/greek/metanoeo.png) and [metánoia](/assets/images/greek/metanoia.png) in the new testament, and sometimes purposefully misapply the incorrect meaning of &ldquo;*change of mind*&rdquo; instead of teaching the true meaning applied by Christ & The Apostles which was &ldquo;*feel remorse, repent, be converted (in religio-ethical sense).*&rdquo;
+❌ Misguided teachers **twist the scriptures** surrounding [metanoéō](/assets/images/greek/metanoeo.png) and [metánoia](/assets/images/greek/metanoia.png) in the new testament, and sometimes purposefully misapply the incorrect meaning of &ldquo;*change of mind*&rdquo; instead of teaching the true meaning applied by Christ & The Apostles which was &ldquo;*feel remorse, repent, be converted (in religio-ethical sense).*&rdquo;

 ✔️ Repentance is an immediate fruit of genuine saving faith, and is defined as a turning away from sin to God that leads to salvation and eternal life.
 Unrepentant sin was not tolerated by the Apostles (2Cor.
 7:10; Acts 11:18; Acts 26:15-20; Acts 3:19; Luke 17:3-4; 1Cor.
 5:12-13)